 Most people in Hafnarfjörður live on the 18-square kilometer (7-square mile) lava field named Búrfellshraun.
 This lava originally spewed out of the crater Búrfell, which is located about 7 km (4.3 miles) east of Hafnarfjörður and is part of the Krýsuvík volcano.
 From the Búrfell eruption, lava flowed into two main streams transforming into remarkable formations when it passed by and around a lake.
 Some of these lava fromations are now sites designated for preservation.
 At the Litluborgir site, beside Helgafell Mountain, the lava formed into pseudocraters and other unusual gnarled shapes.
 At Kaldárhraun and Gjárnar sites sharply upheaved lava rests amonge a large expanse of undisturbed, ropy pahoehoe lava.

-What’s unique about the Icelandic Horse?
+What’s unique about Icelandic horses?
 Read this description from the Íshestar Riding Tour Catalog:

 The history of the Icelandic Horse can be traced right back to the settlement of the country in the late 9th century.
 The breed remained pure for a thousand years and still today there is only one breed of horse in Iceland – the Icelandic Horse.
 The horses are unique amongst horse breeds because they master five gaits: walk, trot, tölt, canter/gallop and flying pace.
 The breed is best known for its four beat smooth gait, “tölt,” a very comfortable gait for the rider, elegantly displayed by the Icelandic horse.

-I then met my horse for the tour, Blesa.
+I then met Blesa, one of the Icelandic horses available for the tour.
 What a gorgeous girl Blesa is and she definitely didn’t mind that I was taking tons of pictures of her.
 Here’s what Íshestar says about their guides:

 Our great guides come from all over the world as an apprentice and work with our horses from 3 months to one year.
 They know each horse personality and can therefore match each horse with its rider.